-Buying a large piece of furniture is always an investment, but when it’s something as pivotal to your domestic life as a sofa, there is the added pressure that it needs to be perfect because you use it every day.
+Buying a large piece of furniture is always an investment, but when it’s something as pivotal to your domestic life as a comfy sofa, there is the added pressure for it to be perfect because you use it every day.

-Size, shape, number of seats, upholstery, quality and colour: what should you look for when buying a sofa?
-Well, here are 10 things not to do.
+Size, shape, number of seats, upholstery, quality and colour: what should you look for when buying a high-quality sofa?
+Well, here are 10 mistakes to avoid.

 1. Impulse buying

-No matter how good a sofa looks online, try and see it in person before you make a commitment if you can.
-It may be a different size than you thought, have more of an unusual shape than you’d imagined or not be very comfortable at all.
-Even if you aren’t able to visit the store in person, you can arrange a video appointment to see a little more about what it looks like in a real-life setting or request some fabric swatches to compare to the rest of your living room furniture.
+No matter how good a sofa looks online, try to see it in person before making a commitment, if possible.
+It may be a different size than you thought, have more of an unusual shape than you’d imagined, or not be very comfortable at all.
+Even if you aren’t able to visit the store in person, you can arrange a video appointment to see it in a real-life setting or request some fabric swatches to compare with the rest of your living room furniture.

 2. Not considering your lifestyle

-If this sofa is for decorative purposes and perhaps sits in a room that you don’t use too much, then comfort might not be as important a factor as its look and aesthetic.
-However, if it sits in front of the TV, you’ll want one that is totally sinkable and optimised for lounging.
-Tall people in particular need to consider factors like the length of a sofa and whether it leaves enough room for them to kick back and lounge on.
+If this sofa is for decorative purposes and perhaps sits in a room that you don’t use much, then comfort might not be as important a factor as its look and aesthetic.
+However, if it sits in front of the TV, you’ll want one that is completely sinkable and optimised for lounging.
+Tall people, in particular, need to consider factors like the length of a settee and whether it leaves enough room for them to stretch out and relax.

 3. Ignoring sofa construction

-There are many pros and cons for a sofa that go way beyond its placement in the room layout or the cushion colour.
+There are many pros and cons to consider for a couch that goes way beyond its placement in the room layout or the cushion colour.
 Before you begin to browse, think about whether you have a preference for foam or feather pillows and make a list of pros and cons based on your home life.
 For instance, you may have an allergy to feather fillings or require the orthopaedic benefits of foam technology.
-Either way, do your research about how your sofa is built and you’ll never have a point of complaint.
+Either way, do your research about how your new sofa design is built, and you’ll never have a point of complaint.

 4. Selecting the wrong upholstery material

-Much like the way the sofa is constructed, the material the upholstery is made from will also need to suit your lifestyle and family needs.
-For example, if you have young children, you may want to avoid fabric sofas as they tend to soak up stains easier than the smooth finish of a leather sofa.
-Or, if your living room can get hot and humid, avoid a material that lacks airiness and tends to get sticky and unbreathable.
+Much like the way the settee is constructed, the upholstery material it’s made from will also need to suit your lifestyle and family needs.
+For example, if you have young children or pets, you may want to avoid fabric sofas, as they tend to soak up stains more easily than the smooth finish of a leather sofa.
+Or, if your living room can get hot and humid, avoid materials that lack airiness and tend to get sticky and unbreathable.

 5. Not thinking about longevity

-Ask yourself, how long will you need your sofa for?
-If you think you’re likely to shake up your style in five years’ time, then opt for something ultra trendy and very of the moment.
-If, however, you think this will likely be a long-lasting investment, you might want to opt for a classic style that won’t look outdated a number of years down the line.
+Ask yourself, how long will you need your couch for?
+If you think you’re likely to shake up your style in five years, opt for something ultra-trendy, like a modern sofa.
+However, if you think this will likely be a long-lasting investment, you might want to choose a more traditional sofa style that won’t look outdated over time.

 6. Failing to measure properly

 Measure, measure and measure again!
 It’s all well and good if you think a sofa will look great in your home, but if it swallows up your space, it’ll leave you feeling claustrophobic and uncomfortable.
 Scale is key here.
-Width, depth and height are all really important measurements and, to give you an idea of how a sofa is going to look in your home, use tape to map out the exact dimensions on the floor so you know what it’ll be like proportionately.
+Width, depth and height are all really important measurements.
+To give you an idea of how a large or small sofa is going to look in your home, use tape to map out the exact dimensions on the floor, so you know what it’ll be like proportionately.

 Take a look through our full living room measurement guide.